rocwg/note-kotlin/docs/tool-kotlin/11-Generics.md

 Unfortunately, the cats will remain hungry: if you tried to pass the herd to the `feedAll` function, you’d get a type-mismatch error during compilation.
 Because you don’t use any variance modifier on the `T` type parameter in the `Herd` class, making it invariant, the herd of cats isn’t a subclass of the herd of animals.
 You could use an explicit cast to work around the problem, but that approach is verbose, error-prone, and almost never a correct way to deal with a type-mismatch problem.

-Because the `Herd` class has an API similar to `List` and doesn’t allow its clients to add or change the animals in the herd, you can make it covariant and change the calling code accordingly.
+Because the `Herd` class has an API similar to `List` and doesn't allow its clients to add or change the animals in the herd, you can make it covariant and change the calling code accordingly.

 ```kotlin